polusgg/docs/accounts-api/api-private/README.md

     {
       // The ID of the mute
       "id": number,
-      // The hyphenated UUID of the lobby in which the mute occurred, or `null` if it happened outside of a game "game_uuid": string
+      // The hyphenated UUID of the lobby in which the mute occurred "game_uuid": string | null,
       // The timestamp at which the user's mute will expire
-      // If this is null then the user is muted indefinitely "muted_until": string
+      // If this is `null` then the user is muted indefinitely "muted_until": string
       // The internal ID of the muting user "acting_user_id": number.